makersacademy/bowling-challenge/README.md

 ### Bowling Scorecard ###

-This is a javascript programme to work out the score for a game of bowling.
+This is a javascript program to work out the score for a game of bowling.
 Currently only works in the console.
 Open scorecard.html and use the console to work out the score: